 - 6 Why is the Movie Southpaw Called Southpaw?

 The term “Southpaw” is frequently used to refer to left handed people.
 This term may seem strange as the “South” portion refers to something from below as opposed to the left side.
 However, the reasons for this will be explained in the later sections of this blog.

-While its earliest usage comes from the early 19th century, southpaw is most commonly used for left-handed sportspersons as they’re visibly left-handed in quite a few sports.
+While its earliest usage comes from the early 19th century, southpaw is most commonly used for left-handed sportspersons, as they’re visibly left-handed in quite a few sports like volleyball.
 It may surprise you to know, however, that there are 3 sports where playing left-handed is banned.